GitauHarrison/notes/api_flask/02_resource_representation.md

 # Resource Representations

 The first aspect we need to decide on when implementing an API is the representation of its resources.
 In this chapter, the API we are building is going to work with users and posts.
 So, we will need to decide what the representation of user resources and post resources are going to be.

+Browse the completed code on [GitHub](https://github.com/GitauHarrison/api_in_flask/tree/v4.0.0-resource-representations).

 For your reference, these are the topics in our discussion: